-The main reason for powering a backhand throw is your arms extending to the fullest.
-So, the more power you will get out of extending your arm will result in more spin and power in your shot.
-If you are struggling with your release with a firmer grip, that’s the result of rounding.
+The main power behind the backhand throw comes from your arms extending to the fullest.
+So, you will achieve more power by extending your arm, resulting in more spin and power in your shot.
+If you are struggling with your release while using a firmer grip, that’s the result of rounding.
 Also, pulling the disc on a straight line to the release points, your grip will not be strong enough to pull the disc offline.

-Also, for the nose-down, an excellent way to find your grip is to line up the disc with the bottom middle of your hand and in between the pointer and middle finger.
-And then wrap all your fingers around, and wherever they come to rest on the disc, that will most likely be the comfortable grip for you.
+Releasing the disc flat to nose down is the best way to have a consistent flight path and get the most distance.
+To achieve this, you’ll need to look at your grip.
+An excellent way to find your grip is to line up the disc with the bottom middle of your hand and in between the pointer and middle finger.
+And then wrap all your fingers around the rim.
+Wherever they come to rest on the disc’s rim will most likely be the most comfortable grip for you.
 This fleshy part at the base of your pointer finger must be on top of the disc.
-That ends up making the disc fly a lot more nose-down, and that will help in giving you a lot more distance.
+That ends up making the disc fly a lot more flat to nose-down, which will help in giving you a lot more distance.

 The Right Balance

 However, this does not apply when you are rotating.
-You need to set to plant foot to the left to rotate over your heel, allowing you to turn over your toe.
-This action will end up in more power, but until then, you need to lean over your toes so that you can get some good push off your back leg and end up with more power.
+You need to set your plant foot to the left which allows you to rotate over your heel, allowing you to turn over your toe.
+This action will end up in more power.
+But until you are planting your foot, you need to lean over your toes so that you can get some good push off of your back leg giving you more power.

 The Right Reach Back

-You do not need to reach back very far, just set your shoulder up at the right angle so that you do not have to turn all the way from the target and reach the disc far back as you can.
+You do not need to reach back very far, just set your back to the target and reach the disc as comfortably far back as you can.
 Just a little bit of turn and extending the disc away from your chest is an excellent place to start from reaching back.

 When reaching straight back, it is essential to reach away from your chest as you reach back.
-You will see many people who will reach across their body while trying to keep the disc tuck in tight will end up letting the disc not get up in the proper position to throw with power.
+You will see many people who will reach across their body while trying to keep the disc tucked in and tight.
+This will put the disc in an improper position, limiting your ability to throw with power.

 The Straight Pull

 From the reach back, the disc should be able to go straight forward to the release point.
-It is prevalent for people to reach across their bodies and then spin rather than pull the disc straight and that is when the disc is on a curve line.
-When this happens and your hands are wet, then the disc might slip out early.
-If you hold the disc too tightly, then the disc might slip out late.
+It is prevalent for people to reach across their bodies and then spin rather than pull the disc straight and putting the disc on a curved line.
+When this happens, the disc might slip out early or you may grip lock and release it late.
+When throwing the disc with this reach across your body technique causes the release timing to be very difficult.
 So, it is crucial to pull the disc straight so that no matter how hard you are pulling the disc, it will release straight to the target.

 Practice Makes Perfect

-The disc golf backhand is one of the unique motions of all sports.
-So it is essential to practice because it will not feel like you have ever done.
-My favorite practice routine is to go out in an open field and throw all my disc from one end to the other and pick them up and throw them back.
+The disc golf backhand is a very unique motion amongst all sports.
+So it is essential to practice it, practicing it will make it more commonplace and easier to perform.
+My favorite practice routine is to go out in an open field and throw all my discs from one end to the other and pick them up and throw them back.

 Learning how to throw a backhand in disc golf is an essential skill that every disc golfer must learn.
-It is not the most popular throw for nothing.
+It is the most popular throw for a reason.
 Mastering the backhand will give a lot of advantage to the player in terms of getting more distance and control on your shots.
-I am hoping that you will gain a lot of pointers and tips after reading this article.
-Keep on practicing and be a better disc golfer.
+I am hopeful that you will gain a lot of pointers and tips after reading this article.
+Keep on practicing, and become a better disc golfer.